Tochukz/AWS-Solution-Architect/AWS-Certified-Solutions-Architect-2019/chp3/readme.md

 __Server-Side Encryption__
 You can use one of three encryption options:
-* Server-Side Encryption with Amazon S3-Mnanged Keys (SSE-S3)
+* Server-Side Encryption with Amazon S3-Mananged Keys (SSE-S3)
-* Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)
+* Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS).
+It uses an envelope key added along with a full audit trail for tracking key usage.
 * Server-Side Encryption with Customer=Provided Keys (SSE-C)

 __Client-Side Encryption__